State Farm Early Retirement Benefits: Q&A

 How soon can I start drawing on my pension?

-This is information that’s readily available to all employees, but of course there are variables involved.
+This is information that’s readily available to all employees, but of course, there are variables involved.
 Still, it’s easy to assess and get answers.
-Keep reading and you’ll see I’ve provided some answers to the more common questions below.
+Keep reading, and you'll see we’ve provided some answers to the more common questions below.
 However, at the root of all these questions, is the one that’s often not initially asked out loud, “How can I salvage my financial future when facing this unexpected early retirement?
 How will I bridge that gap and will my family and I be okay?”

-Over the years, a regular part of my business has been retirement planning for their corporate employees that are getting ready for their planned retirement date.
-So over the years, I’ve become very familiar with their 401K, pension and other retirement benefits.
-It had been a status quo financial planning process, that helped launch them toward a happy, planned retirement date.
+Over the years, a regular part of my business has been retirement planning for their corporate employees who are getting ready for their planned retirement date.
+So over the years, I’ve become very familiar with their 401K, pension, and other retirement benefits.
+Our financial planning process helps launch them toward a happy, planned retirement date.
 Occasionally the conversations change and the requests become more urgent for an expedited appointment date, when corporate changes are on the horizon.

 “What happens to my 401k?
 How soon can I access it without penalty?”